terminationshock/lisst/README.md

 the keyword `--git-commit-hash` is used for convenience instead of the actual regular expression.
 See `lisst --help` for a complete list of supported keywords and more useful examples.

-## Building
+## Installation

-This program requires Go version 1.19 or later for building.
-You can build the self-contained executable yourself with `make` or you can download the artifact built from the latest release [here](https://github.com/terminationshock/lisst/releases/latest).
+You can download *lisst* as a prebuilt binary [here](https://github.com/terminationshock/lisst/releases/latest).

-If you work with *bash*, you might want to include the bash completion implemented for *lisst*:
+If you work with *bash*, you might want to include the corresponding bash completion:
 ```bash
 source bash_completion.sh
 ```

-## Testing

-You can run all tests (unit and integration tests) with `make check`.

-## Installing

-*lisst* is also available as a package on OpenSUSE.
-To install it, add the corresponding repository:
+On OpenSUSE, you can alternatively install *lisst* as a package.

 ### OpenSUSE Leap 15.5 or later